Bosnia & herzegovina - raw, natural beauty

 18 hours approx

-BOSNIA AND Herzegovina road trip detail
+Bosnia and Herzegovina road trip Map

 Using the map.
 The map only takes 10 stops – and this road trip has 15 stops, so the letters repeat.
 On this road trip, we are starting in the north and making our way south.
 If you have a touch screen, use two fingers to increase the size or decrease.
 If you click on each of the stops, it will give you the name of the stop.

-1 – BIHAC (Border Crossing Point into Bosnia)
+Bihac (Border Crossing Point into Bosnia)

 Our first stop was Bihac, we needed to get our motorhome insurance here.
 I wrote an article on motorhome insurance in Bosnia here.
 Bihac is a cute little town with lots of cafes around a town centre.
 It is the entry point to the Una National Park, but itself has plenty of history.
 Stop to see the old Ottoman historical buildings and drive a little north to see the beautiful Ostrozac Castle on the hilltop a truly spectacular gothic castle.